tsnellgrove/dark_castle3/doc/to_do.md

 - lantern (requires darkness travel tracker, timer, item_mach, univeral scope, death by grue)
 - game saves (requires file clean up?)
 - encumberance (post Burt as object?)
-	- DONE: New warning class ideas
+	- DONE: de-dup warning and timer classes
 		- IDEA: after cleaning up some typos it appears that "selective inheritance" just isn't a thing.
 What now?
 		- IDEA: this makes sense... in all other cases I inherit from simple parents to more complex children
 		- IDEA: WarnClass is simpler... so it should be the parent